 The power of a U.S. congressman lies in the influence they wield to shape the identity of the country.
 In many cases, a candidate’s ability to raise funds for a campaign will be the deciding factor in getting elected to Congress.
 This critical fact creates an environment of careful platform planning and strategic alliances, quite often with specific industries.
 Data representing the contributions every candidate has received and final election figures are publicly available through the Federal Election Commission (FEC).
 Also available, through various public channels, are daily stock quotes and financial metrics for all publicly traded companies.
 But what is unknown within these data exists in the wake of the final votes and beyond.
 The ambiguity of the actual impact of the moneys raised to the contributing industries perpetuates the current process as the status quo.
 Are these companies’ bottom lines truly benefitting from the financial support they provide to candidates or is the idea of buying influence simply recognizable hope without an actual realized gain?
 Manufacturing new data from the existing, seemingly unrelated, election and financial resources to provide a measurable outcome of the impact that political contributions have on an industry will finally allow us the opportunity to assess their returns.

 The data being collected for this study will begin with a breakdown of political contributions by industry for each general election candidate.
 They will include the top industries with the highest amount of contributions for each candidate.
 This allows us to determine the source of contributions and to whom they are going.
 Also being collected are recent congressional election results for each Representative district and Senate seat.
 These data will include candidate names, state and district, party affiliations, votes, and percentage of total votes collected.
 This information can be used to identify clusters related to geographic location, the effectiveness of political contributions, and industry concentration within the population, among other correlations.
-Finally, we will collect historical financial data of relevant industries within a major stock market index, as well as industry-specific indices to provide a fair representation of an industry’s overall performance.
+Finally, we will collect historical financial data of relevant industries (those that financed politicians, and can therefore be connected to them) within a major stock market index, as well as industry-specific indices to provide a fair representation of an industry’s overall performance.
 Included are daily prices for open, close, high, low, total volume, and adjusted close.

 The goal of this study will be to uncover possible relationships between political contributions by industries to specific parties and candidates and the successive impact to the market as a whole and to itself.
 The expectation is to see a significant correlation between the industry-wide contributions to a candidate and that particular candidate’s likelihood to win an election.
 Furthermore, we expect to observe a substantial benefit when an industry supports an elected candidate.
 It may also be possible to explore the magnitude of correlation between industry spending and actual vote counts within a district and/or state.
 Another intriguing consideration will be industry contributions compared to the market value of the entire industry and comparisons of this measurement between industries.